msfjarvis/msfjarvis.dev/content/posts/how-i-use-git.md

  10 months ago	origin/release
 ```

+From this overview you can see that the `develop` branch of my fork is synced with the main APS repo, a release was made 3 days ago, and I was trying out Jetpack Compose 5 days ago for one of the app's screens.

-- `log.follow` will track files through renames, relying on Git's in-built rename detection that it also uses for `git cherry-pick` and `git merge`.
+- `log.follow` will track files through renames, relying on Git's [in-built rename detection][11] that it also uses for `git cherry-pick` and `git merge`.

 ```
+# Without `log.follow`
+➜ git log --stat 3.txt
+commit 4f7bfdf35c1e544b1858e40fabfb26e33a91fde0 (HEAD -> main)
+...
+ 3.txt | 0
+ 1 file changed, 0 insertions(+), 0 deletions(-)

+# With `log.follow`
 ➜ git log --stat 3.txt
 commit 4f7bfdf35c1e544b1858e40fabfb26e33a91fde0 (HEAD -> main)
 ...